Code-Institute-Submissions/ConRdav-pp4-three-lions_JulyResub/README.md

 * Logged in users can create, edit and delete their posts.
 Can comment and like on posts aswell as the ability to sign out.
 ![Logged in user](assets/images/index_page_user.png) ![Logged in user](assets/images/user_posts.png) ![Logged in user](assets/images/create_post.png) ![Logged in user](assets/images/edit_post.png) ![Logged in user](assets/images/logout.png)

 * Django Admin user can create, edit and delete posts from the Django admin panel, and can approve posts and comments from there too.
+This gives the admin the ability to moderate the posts on the blog.
 ![Django Admin](assets/images/admin_index.png) ![Django Admin](assets/images/admin_comments.png) ![Django Admin](assets/images/admin_posts.png) ![Django Admin](assets/images/admin_add_post.png) ![Django Admin](assets/images/admin_add_comment.png)

 ### Pep8 and Pylint Python Validators